 In this chapter

-Example image without and with filter application (www.wikipedia.com)
+Example image without and with filter (www.wikipedia.com)

 Similarity example #1

 Consider the icons of Edge and Internet Explorer in the image below.
-They are each around 2000 pixels and markedly different from each other.
+They each have around 2000 pixels and are markedly different from each other.
 A 0.9 value would not catch these differences.
 It would consider them a match.
 In fact, you would need a minimum value of 0.95 for them to be treated as different.

 Program icons of Edge and Internet explorer

 For this reason, we recommend you always use as high a similarity value as possible.
 If 1.0 doesn’t work, 0.9999, 0.99, or 0,98 should normally be enough.
 You should rarely go below 0.95, as this will ignore significant differences.
 To ensure your images are found at these high values, make sure to use uncompressed image formats, such as .png and .bmp.
 The artifacts created during compression make formats like .jpg unsuitable.

 For large pictures in the order of several thousand pixels and more, we also recommend you turn off similarity reporting, as it can take a very long time to compute even on fast machines.